 Working in multiple workspaces

 By default, the cloud MCP server connects to the primary workspace associated with your mabl user account.
+If you aren't sure what your default workspace is, ask your client:

 “What workspaces do I have access to?”

-To use the mabl cloud MCP tools in a non-primary workspace, simply provide the name of the workspace or workspace ID when you invoke tools.
+To use the mabl cloud MCP tools in a non-primary workspace, provide the name of the workspace or workspace ID when you invoke tools.
 For example:

 “Get my recently created tests from the mabl prod tests workspace.”